product-with-saeed/product-with-saeed/README.md

 * FinTech
 * Operational Automation

-Today my primary role is Product Ownership, with a strong interest in AI-enabled product systems and enterprise knowledge platforms.
+Today my primary role is Product Ownership, with a strong interest in AI-enabled product systems, enterprise knowledge platforms, and operational intelligence.

 ---